NOMAD1981/the-folk-music-heroes-quiz/README.md

 	* This feature was styled using [Sweetalert2](https://sweetalert2.github.io/) to improve the visual, as per images below.
 	* On the advice of my mentor, to improve user experience, this has been removed.
 		* I had wondered about the inclusion myself, but went ahead with it since it was heavily covered in the course.

+![Correct answer using Sweetalert2](assets/readme-images/correct_sweetalert2.jpg)

+![Incorrect answer using Sweetalert2](assets/readme-images/incorrect_sweetalert2.jpg)

 * Initially, [Materialize](https://materializecss.com/) was used to handle css functionality.
 However, this interfered with dynamically generated form inputs.
 It was easier, and quicker, to simply write a small portion of css and media queries instead.

-![Correct answer using Sweetalert2](assets/readme-images/correct_sweetalert2.jpg)

-![Incorrect answer using Sweetalert2](assets/readme-images/incorrect_sweetalert2.jpg)

 ## Future Features
 * Future features might include a visual menu of different music genres to choose from for the quiz, with customised graphics for each.
 * It could also include levels, although this might be easier to achieve with more general genres such as '80's Pop'.
+* An item of information in the form of trivia could be displayed to the user after each correct answer.

 [Back to top](<#contents>)